CIEE Prague: Global Architecture and Design

 Courses will be taught in English by CIEE-contracted faculty who will also facilitate collaborative projects with local professionals and peers.
 Field trips to visit historical sites, new buildings, and environmental initiatives enhance students’ understanding of “cities in transition”.

-Future Cities Design Studio; Seminar; and Science, Engineering and Technology Workshops; Electives: Art and Architecture in Prague, Collective Identity in a Totalitarian Regime, European Environmental Studies, Media Impact in Central Europe: Past and Present, Modern Czech Art: Czech Modern and Contemporary Art and Architecture, and Seminar on Living and Learning in Prague
+Future Cities Design Studio; Future Cities Seminar; and Science, Engineering and Technology Workshops; Electives: Art and Architecture in Prague, Collective Identity in a Totalitarian Regime, European Environmental Studies, Media Impact in Central Europe: Past and Present, Modern Czech Art: Czech Modern and Contemporary Art and Architecture, and Seminar on Living and Learning in Prague

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.